pn1616/amfoss_tasks/task-13/readme.md

 # Vim

-I had already installed vim but did not know how exactly I can make it useful.
-Doing this task was really helpful in learning all things vim.
+I had already installed Vim but didn't know how to make the most of it.
+Completing this task was really beneficial in helping me learn how to use Vim effectively.

 - SC: